-- You should see a business application with the name you assigned it in the
+- You should see a business application with the name assigned in the

-controller-info.xmlfile similar to the one below.
+controller-info.xmlfile similar to the following.
 You should also see the tiers and nodes specified in the Java options.

 Create Preset Dashboards and Health Rules

-post_deploy.sh command that makes it easy to create preset dashboards and health rules that help you monitor the Synthetic Server.
+post_deploy.sh command to help create preset dashboards and health rules to monitor the Synthetic Server.
 The health rules are based on metrics generated by Synthetic Shepherd and not the host machine of the Synthetic Agent or the Java Agent, so they serve to complement the JMX health rules such as CPU usage, memory consumption, etc.

 About the Preset Dashboards and Health Rules

 The preset health rules issue warnings for when the Synthetic Server has a busy percentage of 80% and issue critical alerts when that busy percentage reaches 90%.
 The busy percentage is evaluated over the last 30 minutes.